To make the our website work properly, we sometimes place small data files called cookies on your device.

 If you have previously consented accept certain cookies, you can change your consent below:

-In order to protect your privacy, Apple requires all iOS app developers to describe how various types of your private data are used by apps like HerdBoss.
+In order to protect your privacy, Apple/Google requires all app developers to describe how various types of your private data are used by apps like HerdBoss.
 The App Store contains several categories of private data but those categories and how they are used might be confusing.
-(The answers below also apply to the Android HerdBoss app, but the Google Play Store doesn't specifically ask these questions.)
+The answers below also apply to the Apple iOS and Google Play Android HerdBoss apps, but Apple and Google ask about slightly different information.
+We do our best to fully explain the details of both below.
 If you would like more information, take a look below.

 One of our guiding philosophies at HerdBoss is that we operate the way we wish everyone operated.
 We don't like it when corporations sell our personal data, use aggressive advertising tactics, or otherwise make the product just about them and their profits, so we don't do those things here.
 We believe your data is yours and we just want to make a helpful product that you like well enough to keep using.
 As a general rule, the only time we use any personally identifiable information is so we can directly provide you with the service that you want us to provide.
 We do not share personally identifiable information to Third Parties without your permission.